cretz/fusty/docs/configuration.md

       "default": {

         // Protocol is just one of many settings that can be set per device.
 They are not all listed here
-        // "protocol": "ssh"
+        // "protocol": {
+        //   "type": "ssh",
+        //   "ssh": {
+        //     "port": 22
+        //   }
+        // }
       },

     // All devices are listed here
     "devices": {

-      // This is the IP or hostname of the device that is used during connection "device1.local": {
+      // This is the name of the device.
+The IP or hostname of the device that is used during connection is preferred.
+      "device1.local": {

+        // The host to actually connect to.
+This defaults as the name
+        // "host": "device1.local"

         // The generic settings to inherit.
 Default is "default"
         // "generic": "default"